 Individuals are concerned about local wildlife and pet populations, the impact that these have on pathogen levels and the impact that changing land uses could have on these populations.
 These will be quantified in subsequent sections.
 With these concerns in mind, wildlife density can be estimated from a variety of sources.
 The Indiana Department of Natural Resources (IDNR) is tasked with managing wildlife populations throughout the state.
 In order to complete this task, the IDNR must have an idea of the population density within specific areas, counties, or regions.
 The most recent survey of wildlife populations for which data are publicly available occurred in 2005.
 Those densities are shown in Table 10 with deer, squirrels and turkey being the most common wildlife present within the region.
 It should be noted that these numbers could both underestimate and overestimate populations within the watershed.
-Densities are not equally spread throughout the region, over or underestimates of the populations could occur.
+Densities are recorded based on animal observations per 1000 hours of overall observation.
+If observation areas are not equally spread throughout the region, over or underestimates of the populations could occur.
 Likewise, animals are not likely equally distributed throughout the region; therefore, the regional density may again over or underestimate the true density of the animal in question.
 Nonetheless, these estimates provide the best guess at wildlife densities.
 Wildlife waste will be an issue in the more natural, forested or wetland portions of the watershed.